 Any taxpayer questioning the value of a motor vehicle should first present evidence to the PVA showing why the assessment is incorrect.
 The standard guides are based on vehicles in average condition but if a vehicle has obviously depreciated at a greater rate due to neglect, collisions, or excessive mileage, etc., the PVA should adjust the value accordingly and document the change on an exoneration form.
-If the taxpayer continues to dispute the value after talking with the PVA, documentation should be presented to the Department of Revenue for review and possible adjustment.
+If the taxpayer continues to dispute the value after talking with the PVA, the taxpayer can file a written protest with the Department of Revenue.
+In order to be a valid protest, it must be received within 60 days of the notice date in accordance with KRS 131.110.